Order-Constrained Spectral Causality for Multivariate Time Series: Order-Constrained Spectral Framework

 \begin{definition}[Null of causal invariance] The null hypothesis of absence of causal influence from component $i$ to component $j$ is

 equivalently $T_f = 0$. \end{definition}

 Under $H_0$, admissible temporal deformation of the source component leaves the second-order dependence geometry invariant, as summarized by the chosen spectral functional $f$.
-The alternative corresponds to \emph{order-constrained spectral non-invariance} of the operator family, manifested through variation of $L_f(\tau)$ over $\mathcal P$ and hence to causal influence in the sense of Section~\ref{sec:framework}.
+The alternative corresponds to \emph{order-constrained spectral non-invariance} of the operator family, manifested through variation of $L_f(\tau)$ over $\mathcal P$.

 The null hypothesis $H_0 : T_f = 0$ corresponds to \emph{global invariance} of the chosen second-order dependence summary across all admissible temporal deformations in $\mathcal{P}$ and is therefore stronger than the absence of a localized causal effect at a single lag.
 Failure to reject $H_0$ does not imply the absence of directional dependence, but rather the absence of deformation-sensitive directional structure over the admissible set.